-The Dean of Students Office seeks to enhance student life experience through mission-driven co- and extra-curricular educational and recreational programming.
-It encourages student initiatives which relate to the core Liberal Arts values of AUBG - appreciation and celebration of community and civic engagement, diversity, equity and equality, inclusion, integrity, and ethical leadership.
+The Dean of Students Office seeks to enhance the student-life experience through mission-driven co- and extra-curricular educational and recreational programming.
+It encourages student initiatives that relate to the core Liberal Arts values of AUBG, which include the appreciation and celebration of community and civic engagement, diversity, equity, inclusion, integrity, and ethical leadership.

-The Dean of Students, alongside the Assistant Dean of Students, provides leadership to the Student Affairs Department whose mission is to offer academic, personal and career development support, health and well-being services and resources, meaningful residential life programs as well as sports and athletics opportunities to the student body.
-The Dean of Students works closely with various student organizations (e.g. Student Government, Student Clubs, etc.) and individual students, and represents their interests.
-Additionally, the Dean of Students fosters collaborative relationships among students, faculty, and staff in the spirit of the creative, respectful and supportive AUBG community culture.
-The Dean of Students serves as facilitator with regard to non-academic issues.
+The Dean of Students, alongside the Assistant Dean of Students, provides leadership to the Student Affairs Department whose mission is to offer to the student body academic, personal, and career development support, health and well-being services and resources, meaningful residential life programs as well as sports and athletics opportunities.
+The Dean of Students works closely with various student organizations (e.g., Student Government, student clubs, etc.) and individual students, representing their interests.
+Additionally, the Dean of Students fosters collaborative relationships among students, faculty, and staff promoting the creative, respectful, and supportive culture of the AUBG community.
+The Dean of Students serves as facilitator for non-academic issues.

-Students are encouraged to address the Dean of Students Office with all questions regarding student life policies and procedures, and to learn what forms of student support services are available - from forming new student clubs to seeking help with emotional distress.
-Communication with the Dean of Students is privileged and private, and the Office of the Dean of Students is a designated AUBG safe space.
+Students are encouraged to address the Dean of Students Office with any questions regarding student life policies and procedures.
+They can also inquire about the various forms of student support services available, ranging from forming new student clubs to seeking assistance with emotional distress.
+Communication with the Dean of Students is privileged and private, and the Office of the Dean of Students is designated as a safe space within AUBG.